Absenteeism: Management

 Absenteeism is a habitual pattern correlated with emotional labor and personal reasoning, but there are resolutions to finding ways to alleviate the cause.
 Kelley, et al. (2016) says stress accounts for twelve percent of absenteeism in the workplace a year, which is a matter in which the company needs to stay in communication with the employee and work towards a solution.
-A great example of finding progress is forming an employee assistantship program (EAP), which is "a strategy to help workers deal with issues outside of work that employees bring to the workplace" (Quinley, 2003).
+A great example of finding progress in absence management is forming an employee assistantship program (EAP), which is "a strategy to help workers deal with issues outside of work that employees bring to the workplace" (Quinley, 2003).
 This not only involves stress, but other mental health factors that employees deem worthy of attention.

 Planned vs unplanned

 Planned absences from work include scheduled time off, retirement, and sabbaticals.
 These absences cause little to no disruption to work spaces because of the time given to work around the absence.

 Unplanned absence from work is defined as leave that is not planned or predictable.
 It includes sick time off, injured time off, special circumstances, and absence without permission.
 Unplanned absences indicate an important factor of the health of the workplace, including employee satisfaction and commitment.
+The frequency of absences and total days missed are closely linked to job satisfaction levels.